skyliquid22/datascience/docs/source/index.rst

 Data Science Lib
 ================

-Data Science Lib is a python package containing a sample of my past work in Quantative Financial Analysis.
+Data Science Lib is a python package containing a sample of my past work in Quantitative Financial Analysis.

 Installation
 ************